jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 user_n: r_2, r_10, r21, ..., r_l
 ```

 If a traffic accident happens on some tile, we can identify all users whose path goes through that tile and re-route them.
+But complexity of this is O(n x m) assuming there are n users and m routing tiles per user on average.

 To reduce the amount of tiles we store in the database, we can instead store the origin routing tile and several routing tiles in different resolution levels until the destination tile is also included:
 ```